 Food service is a self-supporting department within BASD.
 Charging meals is not encouraged; however, we realize that occasionally students forget their lunch money.
 Students may charge meals to their account.
-Students will be allowed to charge up to a \$15.00.
-Charging procedures state that students will be allowed to charge up to \$15.00 maximum.
-When the \$15.00 limit is reached, students will not be allowed to charge ala carte items, such as extra entrees, bottled water, snacks, etc. No student will be denied a meal.
+Students owing money will not be allowed to charge a la carte purchases.
+Charging Policy states that students will be allowed to charge up to \$15.00 maximum.
+When the \$15.00 limit is reached, the cafeteria staff can limit the student's meal choices to a sandwich, fruit, vegetable and milk.
+So please try to pay this balance as soon as possible.